ZacCranko/training-cookbook/docs/training_cookbook.md

 ### Tensor Parallel
 If our model is large enough and structured appropriately, it becomes beneficial to partition the computation within a single example across our accelerators.
 Using a matrix multiplication as an example, we can spread the large matrix multiplications over two or four accelerators.
 This entails significantly more communication, and so this strategy only works for computations with a very high arithmetic intensity, such as extremely large matrix multiplications.

+With multi-head self-attention, we opt to shard along the heads with a replicated sequence axis, since this offers the most natural amount of parallelism.
+If the MLP is large enough we can also efficiently shard the matrix multiplications.

 ```python {title="Mesh"}
 mesh = jax.sharding.Mesh(np.array(jax.devices()).reshape(128, 4), ("fsdp", "tensor"))